Michael A. Fakhoury Answers Frequently Asked Questions About Personal Injury Claims

 Do I still have a slip-and-fall-claim if I fell on property leased by someone else?

+Yes you might.
 If premises are leased, it is the entity in control of the premises that generally bears responsibility for the condition of the premises.
 (Sometimes premises safety can be the responsibility of more than one party).
-The title must be determined, and oftentimes property agreements such as leases must be examined.
+The title must be determined, and often property agreements such as leases must be examined.

 What is the statute of limitations on a medical malpractice claim?

-The general rule in New York is that medical malpractice claims must be made within 2 & ½ years from the date of malpractice, not three years.
-Wrongful death claims must generally be made within 2 years of death.
+The general rule in New York is that medical malpractice claims must be made within 2.5 years from the date of malpractice, not three years.
+Wrongful death claims must generally be made within two years of death.
 Claims for birth injuries in New York must be made before the child reaches age 10, not 18.

 How quickly do I need to file for no-fault benefits?